lsst/felis/README.md

 #### Table

+  - `engine`
-  - **engine** — The engine for this database.
+    The engine for this database.
 Usually `INNODB` would is the default for most instances of MySQL. `MYISAM` provides better performance.

+  - `charset`
-  - **charset** — The charset for this table. `latin1` is a typical default for most installations. `utf8mb4` is probably a more sensible default.
+    The charset for this table. `latin1` is a typical default for most installations. `utf8mb4` is probably a more sensible default.

 #### Column

+  - `datatype`
-  - **datatype** — The MySQL specific datatypes for a column.
+    The MySQL specific datatypes for a column.

 ### Oracle